This journal is a member of the Committee on Publication Ethics (COPE).

-The European Labour Law Journal accepts academic contributions of substantial length (as a rule, between 12,000 and 15,000 words, footnotes included) or if of a shorter length (as a rule, between 6,000 and 8,000 words, footnotes included) in all areas falling within its scope.
+The European Labour Law Journal accepts academic contributions of between 6,000 and 8,000 words, footnotes included) in all areas falling within its scope (longer pieces are only accepted exceptionally and for specifically justified reasons).
 These contributions may, for example, 1) deal with the broad area of the European Union labour law and policy; or 2) be confined with specific national or international developments that are particularly relevant for the European Union and/or its member states; or 3) discuss labour law at a general or doctrinal level, or 4) deal with cross-disciplinary findings with relevance for labour law in Europe.

 The European Labour Law Journal includes short reports on specific developments in nationals and European-level labour law.
 This comprises commented/annotated overviews (on average, between 750 and 1,500 words) of actual issues in national labour law and policy (policy changes, legislation, case law, specific collective agreements, etc.)